duuuuuuuuuuuusty/JCF-Quick-Award/README.md

-# JCF Quick Award v.01
+# JCF Quick Award v.01 (Outdated)
 For JC Ink services

 Version v.01

+## Note: Highly recommend that, if you use this, you disable storeSessionId.
+It's easy to hijack an admin session with it on.

 ## Installation
 Add the main file **JCF-QA-Main-File** to your wrapper footer, via include key.
 Install the activation button (or rebuild it, up to you) as a sibling to the username elements in the *post row* template, if you want it to auto-fill the first name.
 The username elements of a default template look like: *<span class='\<\!-- |name_css| --\>'\>\<\!-- |name| --\>\<\/span>*